-‘Everything’s at stake’ on eve of first Trump-era elections
+Democrats’ hopes high for taking House, but nothing certain

 Liberal activist Tom Steyer spent roughly $120 million this midterm season.
 Much of that has gone to boost turnout among younger voters, although he has produced a nationwide advertising campaign calling for Trump’s impeachment.

-Steyer insisted that most Democrats agree.
+Steyer insisted most Democrats agree.

 “We’re not some fringe element of the Democratic Party.
 We are the Democratic Party,” he said.